AndersonGrisalesV/Dplace/README.md

 </br>

-# :warning: Images Copyright Claim
+# ⚠️ Images Copyright Claim

 The images used in this project are the property of their respective creators/authors.
 No claim of ownership is made by the developer or users of this project.